inabikarilibrary/inalib/inapedia/players/japanese/paraly.md

 As the most decorated player in the scene's history, he is widely considered to be the best player of all time.
 His rivalry with [Miya](miya.md) characterized an era of dominance between the two.

+## Style of Play

+Among his many great strengths, Paraly's biggest advantage is likely his ability to pilot every single playstyle at the highest level: he can play just about every team possible.
+This enables him to be extremely adaptable in his gameplay, constantly changing his team and strategy throughout a tournament run.
+Subsequently, this prevents his opponents from preparing counterstrats, resulting in a matchup that is, at worse, neutral for him.

 ## Achievements

 | Date | Place | Tournament | Tier |